Basic Gardening Tools Every Newbie Should Have

 If you cannot get the essential gardening tools on the list, then at least invest in a hand trowel.
 The tool will help you turn over the soil on plant pots, flower beds, window boxes, and planters.

-While you can find it in plastic with metal handles as well.
-The important thing is to place it in your hand to feel the weight and if it is comfortable to use.
+While you can find it in plastic with metal handles as well, the important thing is to place it in your hand to feel the weight and if it is comfortable to use.

 Hand Pruners or Pruning Shears